Home

 Why we're here

-Between the 1950s and mid-1990s, LGBT members of the Canadian Armed Forces, the RCMP and the federal public service were systematically discriminated against, harassed and often fired as a matter of policy and sanctioned practice.
+Between the 1950s and mid-1990s, 2SLGBTQI+ members of the Canadian Armed Forces, the RCMP and the federal public service were systematically discriminated against, harassed and often fired as a matter of policy and sanctioned practice.
 In what came to be known as the “LGBT Purge”, people were followed, interrogated, abused and traumatized by their own government.

 In 2016, survivors of the LGBT Purge launched a nation-wide class action lawsuit against the Canadian government, and a historic settlement was reached in June 2018.
 As well as compensating survivors, this settlement allocated funds for reconciliation and memorialization measures.